byu-cs329-spring21/hw5-formal-verification/README.md

 Opening the door has the user present a token to the ID station and place a finger on the fingerprint reader.
 The ID station checks that the user's fingerprint agrees with what is stored on the user's token and that the user has the adequate security clearance to enter the door.
 If a security breach is discovered (i.e., a token does not match the scanned fingerprint), then the token is invalidated immediately and the alarm sounds.

 The above description in English is not exact or precise.
 Formally specify and implement the system in Dafny.
-The solution should be in a `Tokeneer.dfy` file or in a directory with several different files.
+The solution should be in a `Tokeneer.dfy` file.
 Include a text file to explain the solution with its structure.

 ### System components

 Design the classes representing the different elements of the system:

   * Tokens delivered to users.
 Tokens must store their user's identifier and a security clearance.
 Tokens may be invalidated.
-  * ID stations corresponding to a certain door with a given security level.
+  * ID station corresponding to a high security door requiring a high clearance level for entry.
 The state of the door and the alarm can be simply represented by booleans.
   * The enrollment station that must keep track of the users who currently have a token.

 The system model must include the ability to